nickhart/markdown-workflow/README.md

 A TypeScript-based workflow system for managing document templates and collections.
 Automate your job applications, blog posts, and other document workflows with customizable templates and status tracking.

-**Status:** v1.0.0 Release Candidate - Job application workflow is fully functional and tested.
+**Status:** v1.0.0 Release Candidate - Job application and presentation workflows are fully functional and tested.

 ## 🎯 What It Does